polterguy/phosphorusfive/core/p5.exp/README.md

 ## Iterator types

-There are 17 basic different unique iterators, that each extracts a different type of result
+There are 17 basic iterators, that each extracts a different type of result

 * `/*` - Children iterator, extracts all children of previous result set
 * `/**` - Descendants iterator, extracts all descendents of previous result set